iPhone 3G

 Many articles on the subject are referencing Apple's support forums, where some discussions have gotten so long that forum moderators have had to lock the original thread and create a new overflow discussion.

 Clearly, there are real problems.
 How widespread and common those problems are is more difficult to pinpoint.
-Apple said it sold a million iPhone 3G units on its opening weekend, and Piper Jaffray analyst Gene Munster reported that each of the company's US retail stores are now selling an average of
+Apple said it sold a million iPhone 3G units on its opening weekend, and Piper Jaffray analyst Gene Munster reported that each of the company's US retail stores are now selling an average of 95 iPhone 3G sales per day.
+He expects the company to sell 4.47 million this quarter.
+That indicates that well over two million iPhone 3G units have already been sold to users.

 Even if the 3G issues were only affecting one percent of the phones sold, that would leave twenty thousand users with problems.
 If only a tenth of those users posted comments online, that would easily account for the two thousand messages on Apple's discussion boards.